 For stylish golf dads

-Mark Braziller, PGA director of instruction at Drive 495, also recommends this golf polo from Greyson.
+To complete the look, Mark Braziller, PGA director of instruction at Drive 495, recommends this golf polo from Greyson.
 “It’s a perfect fit for all body types, and the colors and designs are second to none,” he says.
 While it’s a little on the pricier side, Braziller says Greyson has really “taken the golf apparel industry by storm” and is sure to be appreciated by golf dads in the know.

-Steve McMillan, founder of product review site TheGolfingDads, tests out a lot of gear, but he said these waterproof Pumas, with adjustable disc closure for a snug, socklike fit, “are the best shoes on the market bar none,” and the most comfortable he’s ever worn.
-They’ll also score dad style points as they’re a favorite of fashion-forward pro Rickie Fowler, who shocked the golf world when he wore an untucked Hawaiian shirt in a tournament earlier this year.
+McMillan says these waterproof Pumas, with adjustable disc closure for a snug, socklike fit, “are the best shoes on the market bar none,” and the most comfortable he’s ever worn.
+They’ll also score dad style points as they’re a favorite of fashion-forward pro Rickie Fowler, who shocked the golf world when he once wore an untucked Hawaiian shirt in a tournament.

 Another reliable sneaker option is the Nike Roshe G Tour men’s golf shoe.
 “These are currently my favorite pair of golf shoes I have,” says Woods, who owns multiple pairs of sneakers from Nike Golf.
 With a waterproof upper and removable spike, they’re designed to help you outlast the weather, he says.